-The value of "Mitschurinski" lies in its extreme hardiness (frost resistance) in very cold climates.
-However, the table grape variety tends to "drop" (from the vine) and is somewhat susceptible to mildew on facades.
+The value of "Mitschurinski" lies in its extreme hardiness (frost resistance) in extremely cold climates.
+This variety tends to "trickle" (a viticulture term that refers to the loss of flower buds or early pea-sized fruit) and is somewhat susceptible to mildew on facades.
 An alternative could be "Regent."

-"Mitschurinski" was bred in the former Soviet Union as a table grape for very cold regions; it is named after the famous Russian grapevine grower/breeder Mitschurin.
-This grape was developed by crossing a pollen mix from mid-European grapevines, amongst others (most likely "Muskattrollinger") with the highly frost-resistant Amur Grape "Vitis amurensis" and was cultivated to some extent in former East Germany.
-It is only moderately fungus-tolerant, and susceptible to powdery mildew especially in the vicinity of wine-growing areas (high risk).
-Its value lies in its short growing time, the associated early maturation, and its very high frost hardiness (up to -35 degrees Celsius!), which makes it suitable for less optimal conditions and locations like low mountain ranges.
+"Mitschurinski" was bred in the former Soviet Union as a table grape for very cold regions, and is named after the famous Russian grapevine breeder Mitschurin.
+This variety was created by crossing pollens from mid-European varieties, including "Hamburg Muscat" ("Muskat Trollinger") with the highly frost-resistant Amur grape "Vitis amurensis."
+This variety is quite common in eastern Germany.
+This variety is only moderately resistant to fungus, and especialy if grown in or near dense vineyard areas, powdery mildew is a risk.
+Its value lies in its short growing time, the associated early maturation, and its very high frost hardiness (up to -35 degrees Celsius!), which makes it particularly suitable for otherwise unfavourable conditions and locations like mountainous areas.
 For the lowlands, other varieties described in this section are preferable.
-Can be grown as a staked freestanding plant up to about 400 metres high.
-Up to 700 m high, it should only be planted against sunny, sheltered walls.
-In enclosed valleys (cold air lakes), it is susceptible to late frosts; in wind-exposed positions, it is prone to "drop" / have a poor fruit set.
-Foliage turns yellow at the end of summer.
+Can be grown in rows (as staked freestanding plant) at an altitude of 400 metres; up to 700 m high, it should only be trellised against sunny, sheltered walls.
+In enclosed valleys (cold air lakes), it is at risk of late frost; in wind-exposed positions, it is prone to "trickle" / have a poor fruit set.
+Foliage turns yellow in late summer.
 Average but consistent yield.

-As of the 2nd or 3rd year onward: 15 - 20 cm long clusters, typically reddish pedicels (stalks), loosely arranged berries, moderately suitable for transport and storage; some berries remain small and green due to poor fruit set.
+From the 2nd or 3rd year onward: 15 - 20 cm long clusters, with typically reddish pedicels, loosely arranged berries, not ideal for transport and storage.
+Some berries remain small and green due to trickling (poor fruit set).

-From mid-summer onward: berries turn blue, are split-resistant, 1 - 1.8 cm, strong skin, flavour mild and neutral, little acidity, fruity-sweet, minimally susceptible to wasp attack due to strong skin (which affects eating only minimally).
+From mid-summer onward: berries turn blue, are split-resistant, 1 - 1.8 cm, firm skin, flavour mild and neutral, fruity-sweet, low acidity; thick skin deters wasps.